Time-saving tips for SimaPro LCA software users

 Click on Libraries.
 Then deselect all and choose only the libraries you want to use, plus the methods library.

 2. But there is another reason to limit the number of libraries you use—to calculate faster!
 The first time you analyze, SimaPro loads all of the linked data into memory.
 It starts with the computer RAM or active memory and if it exceeds the available RAM, it creates and uses a swap file on the hard drive.
 Accessing the swap file takes much more time than accessing RAM.
 Whenever you use electricity from either the ecoinvent U or US-EI library, you automatically load 2000+ processes into memory.
 As you add more unit data from other libraries, you are most likely adding more data into the swap file, slowing the process down even more.

 3. So if you’re finding the analysis, comparison or uncertainty analysis are getting slow, check to see if you’re using more than one library (link to “How to see what underlying processes are used in your process”).
 If you can limit the number of libraries without affecting the quality of your model not only will you improve consistency, it will save you time in the long run!

-- This article was originally posted by Earthshift, official SimaPro reseller in the US and Canada.
+This article was originally posted by Earthshift, an official SimaPro reseller in the US and Canada.

 For more SimaPro tips and tricks, please visit SimaPro Help Center.